Camden County, Georgia

 Camden County is a county located in the southeastern corner of the U.S. state of Georgia.
 According to the 2020 census, its population was 54,768.
 Its county seat is Woodbine, and the largest city is Kingsland.
 It is one of the original counties of Georgia, created February 5, 1777.
 It is the 11th-largest county in the state of Georgia by area, and the 41st-largest by population.

-Camden County comprises the Kingsland, Georgia Micropolitan Statistical Area (μSA), formerly known as the St. Marys, Georgia μSA, which is included in the Jacksonville—Kingsland—Palatka, Florida–Georgia Combined Statistical Area.
+Camden County comprises the Kingsland, Georgia Micropolitan Statistical Area (USA), formerly known as the St. Marys, Georgia USA, which is included in the Jacksonville—Kingsland—Palatka, Florida–Georgia Combined Statistical Area.